 aunt susan's caramel cream cake

-This is a very old recipe, from Aunt Susan's newspaper food column.
-My husband's grandmother made it for him often, it is his favorite cake.
+This is an old recipe from Aunt Susan's newspaper food column.
+My husband's grandmother made it for him often.
+It is his favorite cake.
 There is an uncooked, beaten egg yolk in the frosting.
-Research on the internet indicates it adds richness to the frosting.
-I don't know how the frosting would change if it were omitted, I have always used it and it has never caused a problem.
+I don't know how the frosting would change if it were omitted.
+I have always used it and it has never caused a problem.

 Blue Ribbon Recipe

-More caramel in color than flavor, this terrifically moist cake is rich with the taste of coffee and cocoa.
-Absolutely divine.
+More caramel in color than flavor, this terrifically fluffy cake is rich with the taste of coffee and cocoa.
+Whipped egg whites are the secret weapon to create a soft and moist cake.
+It's frosted in a homemade buttercream frosting that mimics the cocoa and coffee flavors from the cake.
+Each slice is absolutely divine.

 - CARAMEL CREAM FROSTING